Robert Florey

-Robert Florey (14 September 1900 – 16 May 1979) was a French-American director, screenwriter, film journalist and actor.
+Robert Florey (September 14, 1900 – May 16, 1979) was a French-American director, screenwriter, film journalist and actor.

-Born as Robert Fuchs in Paris, he became an orphan at an early age and was then raised in Switzerland.
-In 1920 he worked at first as a film journalist, then as an assistant and extra in featurettes from Louis Feuillade.
-Florey moved to the United States in 1921.
-As a director, Florey's most productive decades were the 1930s and 1940s, working on relatively low-budget fillers for Paramount and Warner Brothers.
-His reputation is balanced between his avant-garde expressionist style, most evident in his early career, and his work as a fast, reliable studio-system director called on to finish troubled projects, such as 1939's Hotel Imperial.

-Florey directed more than 50 films, the best known likely being the Marx Brothers first feature, The Cocoanuts (1929).
+Florey directed more than 50 films, the best known likely being the Marx Brothers first feature The Cocoanuts (1929).
 His 1932 foray into Universal-style horror, Murders in the Rue Morgue, is regarded by horror fans as highly reflective of German expressionism.
-In 2006, as his 1937 film Daughter of Shanghai was selected for preservation in the United States National Film Registry by the Library of Congress, Florey was called "widely acclaimed as the best director working in major studio B-films".
+In 2006, as his 1937 film Daughter of Shanghai was selected for preservation in the United States National Film Registry by the Library of Congress, he was called "widely acclaimed as the best director working in major studio B-films".

 Life and work

 Early life

-Florey grew up in Paris near the studio of George Melies, and as a young man served as assistant to Louis Feuillade.
-He was an assistant director on L'orpheline (1921), and Parisette (1921).
+Born as Robert Gustave Fuchs in Paris, he grew up near the studio of George Melies.
+In 1920, he worked at first as an assistant and extra in featurettes from Louis Feuillade.

 Hollywood

 Florey went to Hollywood in 1921 as a journalist for Cinemagazine.
 He worked as foreign publicity director for Douglas Fairbanks and Mary Pickford and was European advance manager for Rudolph Valentino.
 He was an assistant director on Parisian Nights (1925).
 He went to MGM where he was an assistant on The Masked Bride (1925), Exquisite Sinner (1926), Bardelys the Magnificent (1926), La Bohème (1926) and The Magic Flame (1927).
 He also shot newsreel footage in New York.

 Early films

 Florey's first film as director was One Hour of Love (1927) for Tiffany Productions.
 He did The Romantic Age (1927) for Columbia and Face Value (1927) for Stirling Pictures.
 He was assistant on The Woman Disputed (1928).
 He directed and co-wrote the 27-minute experimental film Johann the Coffinmaker in 1927, said to have been made for $200 in his spare time, shooting at night while working on other films in the daytime.
 The avant-garde film was made on only three sets, and involved a lot of trick photographic effects.